Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

-# How to join RARe federation?
+# How to join RARe federation

 If you want your information system to be referenced, you have to provide [TSV](#tsv-tabulation-separated-values) or [JSON](#json-javascript-object-notation) files with metadata only.
 The metadata format must follow the indications below (see [Data Specifications](#data-specifications)).